sentient-agi/werewolf-template/README.md

 password: moderator

 *Troubleshooting Hydrogen:*
 If the messenger client for watching game results isn’t working it may be that you are not waiting for the game to start.
-If it still won’t load when the game starts, then search your terminal logs for: -  server url - and check to see if your docker settings are causing it to be hosted at a server different from http:localhost:8008 (for examplehttp://1730591050_fj8_sentient_werewolf_controller:8008) in this case you need to enter that url into the url field for the messenger client log in
+If it still won’t load when the game starts, then you may need to enable host networking in your docker desktop application settings: settings ->resource -> network and enable host networking

 ## Storing and Viewing Werewolf Game Results